NXT TV preview: The full lineup for Tuesday's Syfy show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are were taped on Wednesday for Tuesday’s edition of the NXT television show.
+The following matches and events are were taped on Wednesday, July 21 in Orlando, Florida at Capitol Wrestling Center for next week’s edition of the NXT television show.

+-“The Grizzled Young Veterans” Zack Gibson and James Drake vs. LA Knight and Cameron Grimes.

--Carmelo Hayes vs. Josh Briggs in an NXT Breakout Tournament first round match.
+-Joe Gacy vs. Trey Baxter in an NXT Breakout Tournament first round match.

+-Top Dolla and Ashante The Adonis vs. Raul Mendoza and Joaquin Wild.

+-Johnny Gargano vs. Dexter Lumis in a Love Her or Lose Her match (Lumis can’t pursue Indi Hartwell if he loses).

-Powell’s POV: Tuesday’s show and the August 3 edition of NXT were taped on Wednesday in Orlando, Florida at the Capitol Wrestling Center.
-Both shows will air on Syfy due to USA Network covering the Tokyo Olympics.
-NXT will also feature the follow-up to the Karrion Kross, Samoa Joe, and William Regal angle from the previous episode.
-Join John Moore for his weekly live review of NXT on Tuesdays at 7CT/8ET and his same night audio reviews are available for Dot Net Members.
+Powell’s POV: The show will feature more with Karrion Kross, Samoa Joe, and William Regal.
+Full spoilers for this episode are available via the main page.
+Join John Moore for his weekly live review of NXT every Wednesday at 7CT/8ET.
+His same night audio reviews are available for Dot Net Members.

 Be the first to comment